microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0-beta/New-MgUserTodoListTaskAttachment.md

 	ContentType = "image/gif"
 }
 # A UPN can also be used as -UserId.
-New-MgUserTodoListTaskAttachment -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -BodyParameter $params
+New-MgBetaUserTodoListTaskAttachment -UserId $userId -TodoTaskListId $todoTaskListId -TodoTaskId $todoTaskId -BodyParameter $params
 ```
-This example shows how to use the New-MgUserTodoListTaskAttachment Cmdlet.
+This example shows how to use the New-MgBetaUserTodoListTaskAttachment Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).